Life After Rietveld and Sandberg: How can we stretch the limits of art institutions?

 Life After Rietveld and Sandberg

-Together with the departments, Rietveld and Sandberg organise a series of monthly sessions to prepare students and recent graduates for professional practice after their studies.
-By inviting both experts and alums, the series aims to give participants a clearer idea of what professional practice they aspire to and what their first steps will be after graduation.
-The programme is open to Rietveld and Sandberg students as well as alums who have recently (less than 5 years) graduated.
+Together with the departments, Rietveld and Sandberg organised a series of monthly sessions to prepare students and recent graduates for professional practice after their studies.
+By inviting both experts and alums, the series aimed to give participants a clearer idea of what professional practice they aspire to and what their first steps will be after graduation.
+The programme was open to Rietveld and Sandberg students as well as alums who have recently (less than 5 years) graduated.